midas95/langchain-supabase-chatbot/README.md

 ## Run the app

 Once you've verified that the embeddings and content have been successfully added to your supabase table, you can run the app `npm run dev` and type a question to ask your website.

-## Credit

-Frontend of this repo is inspired by [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)

-This repo uses in-depth Notion guides from the [website](https://thomasjfrank.com/) of productivity expert, Thomas Frank.